Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Precise Fine-tune for Causal Discovery

-To understand the underlying logical reasoning of LLMs in causal discovery task, we expand our prompting repertoire to include advanced techniques such as Chain of Thought (CoT) prompting \citep{wei2022chain} in a zero-shot format, to encourages LLMs ``think step by step'' and provide a sequential and transparent reasoning path.
+As witnessed in our experiments based on the proposed attribution score, the current LLMs' effectiveness in causal discovery heavily relies on provided context and domain-specific knowledge but can also utilize certain numerical data though not in a right way.
+To further understand how LLMs infer causal relationships, we expand our prompting repertoire to include advanced techniques such as Chain of Thought (CoT) prompting \citep{wei2022chain} in a zero-shot format, to encourage LLMs "think step by step" and provide a sequential and transparent reasoning path.
 A notable observation is \textit{the misuse of numerical data by many LLMs}.
-For example, when knowledge is omitted and CoT is used, the LLM conducts a correlation analysis first and then outputs the causal relation based on the correlation, without performing a conditional independence test.
-Moreover, the result from the correlation analysis is often incorrect (see Figure \ref{fig:5} for the CoT of LLMs in causal discovery).
-Specifically, the correct causal pair is \textit{feouni $\to$ nienet}, with an increase in \textit{feouni} causing an increase in \textit{nienet}.
-Yet, the LLM, such as GPT-4, incorrectly outputs \textit{nienet $\to$ feouni} due to the order of \textit{nienet} preceding \textit{feouni}.
-Instead of employing appropriate computational methods to distinguish correlation from causation, LLMs often resort to flawed or simplistic data interpretations, leading to inaccuracies in causal reasoning.
-This suggests a need for \textbf{fine-tuning LLMs to correctly utilize numerical information in causal contexts}.
-We detail fine-tuning procedure with the focus on pairwise causal discovery as an illustration.
+For example, when knowledge is omitted and CoT is used, the LLM conducts a correlation analysis first and then outputs the causal relation \textit{purely based on the correlation} without performing a conditional independence test (see Figure \ref{fig:5} and more details for the CoT of LLMs in causal discovery in Appendix \ref{asec:supp}).
+However, \textbf{correlation is often not causation} \citep{pearl2009causal,pearl2009causality}.
+This motivates us to consider precisely fine-tuning the way LLMs’ utilizing numerical data for causal discovery.
+More specifically, we would like to answer the following question: after the fine-tuning, can the LLM learn how to \textit{correctly utilize the numerical information provided in the input to assist causal discovery inquiries besides the knowledge they already know?} We detail the precision fine-tuning procedure with a focus on pairwise causal discovery as an illustration.